skip to main content

 Condition Reports

 Payment is required within five working days of the sale.
-All purchases must be collected, or courier arrangements made, within seven working days to avoid storage charges.
+All collections or courier arrangements must be completed within seven working days to avoid storage charges.

 January